-In a few weeks’ time I will have the temerity to open to the scrutiny of the public on the local garden trail.
+A few years ago I had the temerity to open to the scrutiny of the public on the local garden trail.
 This requires serious chutzpah and even more serious hard work.

 Other people on the trail have bigger and better gardens; many offer refreshments and plant sales; there are choirs, chickens, bee hives and even wood-turning.
 I just have plants.
 But those plants and how they got to be here have stories, some of them quite remarkable.

 I’ve been a storyteller all my working life.
-So this year I’m going to use the opportunity to tell some of the stories behind the plants in my garden.
+So today I tell some of the stories behind the plants in my garden.
 I hope they fascinate others as much as they fascinate me.

 We’ll hear about why the French once made growing potatoes illegal, the nefarious deeds of competitive 18th century Lancashire gooseberry growers, my French wives, Chinese pirates and why roses improve your hearing.

 In this storyteller blog I hope to share and to continue telling those tales – drawing on the expertise of some wonderful garden history writers (whose books I’ll try to encourage you to read in a future blog), my own little collection of Victorian gardening books and Google (which offers us access to and useful glimpses of a fantastic selection of academic texts, old books and journals here and internationally).